MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-user-guide-data-transform.md

 	  Number of blocks: 2

-## Converting .xdf Files to Text
+## Convert XDF to Text

-If you need to share data with others not using .xdf data files, you can export your .xdf files to text format using the *rxDataStep* function.
+If you need to share data with others not using .xdf data files, you can export your .xdf files to text format using the **rxDataStep** function.
 For example, we can write the claims.xdf file we created earlier to text format as follows:

 	#  Converting .xdf Files to Text
 	claimsCsv <- RxTextData(file="claims.csv")